lizmat/articles/5to6-containers.md

 [Migrating Perl 5 code to Perl 6](5to6-introduction.md) series.
 The first installment was about [garbage collection and how timely destruction works in Perl 6](5to6-finalizing.md).

+In this installment I'm going to focus on references in Perl 5, and how they are handled in Perl 6, introducing the concepts of binding and containers.

 References
 ----------
 There are **no** references in Perl 6.
 This revelation usually comes as quite